notryanb/notryanb.github.io/_posts/2017-09-15-rust-blog-series-1.md

 ```

 Rocket is using some nightly rust features to generate a lot of boilerplate code for us.
-Inside the main function we're using quite a bit of rocket api without having to care too much about how it works.
+Inside the main function we're using quite a bit of Rocket's api without having to care too much about how it is implemented or works.
 We just need to know the api itself.
-Oh yeah, We're also importing the `rocket` crate here.
+Oh yeah, we're also importing the `rocket` crate here.

 The main function is setting up our `rocket` app and registering the routes we want to navigate.
-This this case `mount()` first takes a string to match the url path against and the second arg is essentially a `vec![]` of the
+In this case `mount()` first takes a string to match against the url path and the second arg is essentially a `vec![]` of the
 routes we want to register.

 ```rust